 [“car”, “ape”, “meal”, “pea”, “male”, “arc”, “lame”, “dog”]

 Then output of the program should be –

 (car, arc) , (ape, pea), (lame, meal, male) dog

 Order of groups and order of group members between themselves could be different but group members must be same.

-First we sort it according to characters and insert into the trie.
-In the end node we maintain we keep a track of the all indexes in the main array.
 The time complexity of this algorithm is O(m.nlogn) where m is total number of words in given sequence and n is the average length of each word in given sequence.